Why should I learn a language?

 If you want to get more info (dates and prices) about our Portuguese courses please click HERE!

-Learn portuguese – Get a simple grammar book
+LearN portuguese – Get a simple grammar book

 The book will be a resource that you go back to again and again to check the rules and clarify your doubts.
 You can’t absorb everything, you need to go back and pick a bit more every day.

-If you decide to learn portuguese you need to know that there are funny things that portuguese speakers do.
+If you decide to learn Portuguese you need to know that there are funny things that Portuguese speakers do.
 For example, ‘to think’ is not only “pensar”.
 Very often they use ”achar”.
 They also have verbs like “ficar” which is “ to stay” or ‘to be’ or ‘to get’.
 You have to analyze the context and decide what is the best translation.

 Portuguese is a very interesting language for several reasons.
 They have interesting uses of the infinitive that we don’t find in other languages (they “bend” verbs).
 They have a personal infinitive (“infinitivo pessoal”) and then they have future subjunctive that, very often looks like the infinitive.

-All these topics can be found on our books and our FREE E-learning platforms.
+All these topics can be found in our books and our FREE E-learning platforms.
 However, it is very hard to learn parts of the Portuguese grammar without the help of a teacher that will also expose yourself to the Portuguese sounds.

 There are students who wonder before they start studying Portuguese, should I study European Portuguese or Brazilian Portuguese?